DominikHorn/hashing-benchmark/README.md

 # Hashing Benchmarking

-This repository has the source code for various hash functions and schemes used in our "Can Learned Models Replace Hash Functions?"
+This repository has the source code for the implementation of various hash functions and schemes used in our "Can Learned Models Replace Hash Functions?"
 VLDB submission.

 # Files